UPDATED: Aug 26, 2020

 As important as they are to the family unit, it’s hard to accommodate canine outings if they involve excessive driving, flying, or other forms of travel.

 You may take them on short trips in the car, or on longer road trips, but dogs can cause major distractions in the car and distracted driving can be dangerous.
+One of the most important driving tips for road safety is to avoid distracted driving, after all.

 Exactly how should dog parents drive and travel with their furry best friend?